ROCm/HIP/docs/how-to/hip_porting_guide.rst

 NVCC implementation notes
 =========================

-CUDA applications might want to mix CUDA code with HIP code (see the example below).
-This table shows the equivalence between CUDA and HIP types required to implement this interaction.
+CUDA applications can mix CUDA code with HIP code (see the example below).
+The table shows the equivalent CUDA and HIP types required to implement this interaction.

 .. list-table:: Equivalence table between HIP and CUDA types